-Parameter Description Multicast Group The IP address of the multicast group.
-MAC Address The MAC address of the multicast group.
-MAC Address The MAC address of the multicast group.
+Reports The total number of reports received if Parameter Description Reports The total number of reports received it The IP address of the multicast group. - MAC Address The MAC address of the multicast group. this group.
 Reports The total number of reports received for this group.